digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 #. a `PaintOffer houseOwner painter obligor refNo` contract has only the
    painter as the signatory, with no agreement text.
+   Its associated key consists of the painter and the reference number.
+   The painter is the maintainer.

 #. a `PaintAgree houseOwner painter refNo` contract has both the
    house owner and the painter as signatories, with an agreement text requiring the painter to paint the house.

-The contract model must meet the following property:

-Definition »maintainer-signatory consistency«
-    A contract model is **maintainer-signatory consistent** if for every contract `c` with a key `k`, then `maintainers(k)` must be a non-empty subset of the signatories of `c`.

-In the following, we only consider maintainer-signatory consistent contract models.
+   The key consists of the painter and the reference number.
+   The painter is the only maintainer.

 In the graphical representation below, signatories of a contract are indicated with a dollar sign (as a mnemonic for an obligation) and use a bold font.
+Maintainers are marked with `@` (as a mnemonic who enforces uniqueness).
+Since they are always signatories, parties marked with `@` are implicitly signatories.
 For example, annotating the paint offer acceptance action with signatories yields the image below.
-Since maintainers are always signatories, parties marked with the maintainer prefix `@` are implicitly signatories.

 .. https://www.lucidchart.com/documents/edit/4a3fdcbc-e521-4fd8-a636-1035b4d65126/0
 .. image:: ./images/signatories-paint-offer.svg